Inpatient vs Outpatient Drug Rehab

 4. Employment Assistance Programs:

-• Inpatient Focus: Employment is an important factor in sustaining recovery.
+• Inpatient Focus: Employment is an essential factor in sustaining recovery.
 Collaborating with community-based employment assistance programs helps individuals secure stable jobs post-treatment.
-These programs often provide resume building, job placement services, and career counseling, which contribute to a sense of purpose and self-sufficiency.
+These programs often provide resume-building, job placement, and career counseling, which contribute to a sense of purpose and self-sufficiency.

 5. Community Mental Health Services: